till-f/es-tdk/README.md

 The source code for two example applications (target code) is included in this project.
 To build and run these examples specific hardware and software is required.

-* The "raupe" example consists of two STM32F4 micro controllers communicating over CAN.
+* The "raupe" example targets two STM32F4 micro controllers communicating over CAN.
 They are assembled on a crawler vehicle.
 One STM32F4 controls the speed, the other measures the distance to an obstacle ahead of the vehicle using an IR sensor.
-* The "ecumotor" example consists of one MPC5643L micro controller with two processor cores.
+* The "ecumotor" example targets an MPC5643L micro controller with two processor cores.
 One core contains a realtime critical control algorithm for a brushless DC motor (reading hall sensors, commutation), the other core is responsible for CAN communication.